Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	- Host sends an **SYN** packet
 	- Server sends back an SYN acknowledge packet, **ACK**
 	- Host sends back an **ACK** packet once it receives the packet from the server
-	- Firewall checks the connection status throughout the entire process.
+	- Firewall checks the connection status throughout the entire process based on the security policy.
 The packets are discarded if the session info is wrong.
 	-

 ## Firewall Networking Modes